stonejournal/github.io/about.md

 Thank you to Ryan Dubnicek for answering all my questions about the research proposal and for setting up access for the text files.

-In addition I'd like to thank Matthew Friese for his help with my statistics and math questions and to Sally Svenson for being a critical reader of the website content and for her exceptional proofreading work!
+In addition I'd like to thank Matthew Friese for his help with my statistics and math questions and Sally Svenson for being a critical reader of the website content and for her exceptional proofreading work!